pcawte/AgDev/README.md

 Source files:

-- lib/crt/crt0.src: C runtime (this has been heavily customised for Agon)
+- lib/crt/crt0.src: C runtime (this has been customised for Agon)

 - obj/lto.src: previously generated eZ80 assembly language for all the source files